The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 How to Exit Lock mode

 Again, you can restore correct operation by cancelling this mode.
-But note that when Lock mode is active, you can switch it back off without connecting the charger, if the battery is not dead.
-But if you don’t know battery status, then to be sure that you can boot the 5 after you exit Lock, just go ahead and connect external power anyway.
+But note that when Lock mode is active, you can switch it back off without connecting the charger.
+That is as long as the battery is not completely dead.
+But if you don’t know battery status, then be sure that you can boot the 5 after you exit Lock.
+So just go ahead and connect external power anyway.

 1. Connect the speaker to AC power.